croessler/tpdne/README.md

 URL = The URL of the site to use (E.g. https://www.thispersondoesnotexist.com/image)

 imgdir = Directory to place the images (E.g. images)

+delay = Waiting time in seconds between each iteration to prevent duplicates

 Feel free to modify this script to your own needs.
 Have fun!